FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

-There appears to be no EAP peer or server implementations which support such access, since there is no defined way to perform any of the steps required.  i.e. to signal that this access is desired, and then limit access.
+There appears to be no EAP peer or server implementations which support such access, since there is no defined way to perform any of the steps required, i.e., to signal that this access is desired, and then limit access.

 Wi-Fi Alliance has defined an unauthenticated EAP-TLS method,